Wondermondo 🢖 Lists and articles 🢖 10 locations with extreme meteorological conditions

 Venezuela, Zulia

-The most persistent and most spectacular thunderstorm in the world is Catatumbo Lightning.
-This is nearly continuous thunderstorm with up to 20,000 flashes of lightning per night, seen 140 – 160 nights per year and lasting approximately 10 hours long.
+The most persistent and spectacular thunderstorm in the world is Catatumbo Lightning.
+This is a nearly continuous thunderstorm with up to 20,000 flashes of lightning per night, seen 140 – 160 nights per year and lasting approximately 10 hours long.
 It produces approximately 10% of tropospheric ozone in the world.

 We do not know when started the Catatumbo Lightning started but this phenomenon has become a part of the tales of indigenous people.